 The best trades are when there are many factors all pointing in the same direction.
 Obviously the more factors you can add as confluence for your trades, the higher chance they will have of working out.

 Below I have attached two examples of adding both key price action signals, solid support or resistance levels and formed at value areas in the market.
-Both these setups were high probability setups due to the many factors they had in their favour.
+Both these setups were high probability setups due to the many factors they had in their favor.

 A very common trading saying that can get traders into trouble is “The trend is your friend”.
 Whilst this saying is very true, many traders don’t understand how to successfully trade with the trend and also enter from value.

 Trading with the trend can be the most profitable type of trading and even more so when trades are entered from value areas.
 In the members only price action courses we discuss many price action setups that traders can use to ensure they are entering the market at the correct times trading both with and against the trend.

 If you have any questions just enter them in the comments box below.

 Let me know all your thoughts, feedback or any ideas in the comments section below.
 I love hearing from you!